Using your card - purchases

 Contactless and mobile devices

 All MBNA cards are contactless as standard, so you can use them wherever you see the contactless symbol.
-Or if using your smartphone or a mobile device to make payments sounds like your thing, the good news is you can add your MBNA card to any compatible device.
+If using your smartphone or a mobile device to make payments sounds like your thing, the good news is you can add your MBNA card to your devices.

 Using a mobile device - some retailers set their own limits, so check with them before you pay.